 The HRSA Scholarship for Disadvantaged Students is a program designed to help disadvantaged students who are pursuing a career in the medical industry.
 The scholarship is available to medical students, dental students, and nursing students.

-To qualify for this scholarship, you must demonstrate some type of financial need.
-You can contact the financial aid office at your school to find out if you’re eligible for the program.
+To qualify for this scholarship, you must demonstrate some financial need.
+You can contact your school’s financial aid office to find out if you’re eligible for the program.

 8. James “Rhio” O’Connor Memorial Scholarship Fund